carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 As code becomes more complex, and users pull in more code, it may also be helpful to add _namespaces_<sup><small>[[define](/docs/guides/glossary.md#namespace)]</small></sup>
-to group related entities.
+to give related entities consistently structured names.
 A namespace affects the _name path_<sup><small>[[define](/docs/guides/glossary.md#name-path)]</small></sup>
 used when calling code.
 For example, with no namespace, if a `Geometry` library defines `Circle` then the name path will be `Geometry.Circle`.
 However, an